tcsoares844/test/README.md

 $ curl -sS https://getcomposer.org/installer | php
 ```

-After, you've two ways to run your project.
-Run built in php server or run the application with Apache.
+You have two ways to run your project.
+Run built in PHP server or run the application with [Apache](http://www.apache.org/ "The Apache Software Foundation").

 If your choos is run built in server, execute the following commands: